agiza/stream-video-player/readme.txt

 == Changelog ==

+= 1.3.4 =
+* URL for the player.swf changet from rod.gs to rodrigopolo.com because [Google malware detection sucks](http://rodrigopolo.com/opinion/rod-gs-its-100-malware-free-but-google-didnt-care.html). but it is extremly recomended you use the stand alone version available on [http://rodrigopolo.com/about/wp-stream-video](http://rodrigopolo.com/about/wp-stream-video).

 = 1.3.2 =
 * UPDATE! link to JW Player (player.swf) updated from 5.3.1397 version to 5.7.1896 custom build. but recomended to download the standalone version 1.3.3 from my site.